adon-cloudcannon/landing-page-test/src/collections/posts/2023-03-04-top-10-free-sveltekit-themes-for-building-lighting-fast-static-sites-in-2023.md

 **Use case(s):** Web Agency business<br>**Author:** [CloudCannon](https://cloudcannon.com/)<br>**License:** MIT

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/dry-duck.cloudvent.net_.png "Urban"" alt:"Urban SvelteKit template" extend:false border:false %}
+{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/dry-duck.cloudvent.net_.png" alt:"Urban SvelteKit template" extend:false border:false %}

 The Urban SvelteKit template helps you showcase your agency to the world.
 Show customers the services you offer, examples of previous work and a contact page to get in touch.
 Increase the web presence of your agency with this configurable theme.